Rush (Rush album): Recording and production

-Distribution and release
+Release and distribution

-The band and its management formed their own company, Moon Records, and released the album in Canada.
-Only 3,500 copies of the original Moon Records LP, catalogue number MN-100, were pressed.
-The promotional version of the LP has a cream-coloured label with a blue Moon Records logo and black type.
-The remaining 3,500 were blue labeled with a blue Moon Records logo and black type.
+In the continued absence of any major label interest, SRO decided to release the album themselves on their Moon Records label.
+It was mastered at Sterling Sound in New York City and released in Canada only on March 18, 1974, catalogue number MN-100.
+Only 3,500 copies were pressed.
+The promotional version of the LP had a cream-coloured label with a blue Moon Records logo and black type, while the remaining 3,500 had a light blue label with a dark blue Moon Records logo and black type.

 The album was soon picked up by WMMS, a radio station in Cleveland, Ohio.
-Donna Halper, a DJ working at the station, selected "Working Man" for her regular play list.
+Donna Halper, a DJ working at the station, selected "Working Man" for her regular playlist.
 Every time the song was played the station received phone calls asking where to buy the record.
 Copies of the Moon Records album were imported to the Cleveland area and quickly sold out.
 In the 2010 documentary film Rush: Beyond the Lighted Stage, Halper says that "Working Man" was the perfect song for the Cleveland rock audience, as it was still mostly a factory town in 1974.
-WMMS later sponsored one of Rush's first performances in the United States, in Cleveland on August 26, 1974.
+WMMS later sponsored a show for the band in Cleveland on June 28, their second-ever US performance.
+(Their first was a few weeks earlier in East Lansing, Michigan.)

+The record's popularity in Cleveland brought it to the attention of young Mercury Records executive Cliff Burnstein, leading to the band signing an international deal with them.
+The album was remastered by Gilbert Kong at Masterdisk in NYC and re-released for the US-market in July 1974, only a few weeks before the start of their first US-tour.
+"A special thank you to Donna Halper for getting the ball rolling" was added to the credits of this and all later versions.
+In February 1975, Mercury released the album in Europe.

-The record's popularity in Cleveland quickly led to the re-release of the album by Mercury Records on August 10, 1974.
-The first Canadian Mercury release on the standard red Mercury label is nearly as rare as the Moon version.
-It also had the Moon number MN-100 between the run-out grooves, indicating that it was pressed from the same metal stampers as the Moon disc.
-"A special thank you to Donna Halper for getting the ball rolling" was added to the album credits of this and all later versions.
+The first Canadian Mercury re-release on the standard red Mercury label is nearly as rare as the Moon version and still had the Moon catalogue number, MN-100, between the run-out grooves, indicating that it was pressed from the same metal stampers as the Moon disc.

-At this point manager Ray Danniels scraped together an additional $9,000 for producer Terry Brown to professionally re-mix all of the recordings for better sound quality.
-This remix version was used for later releases, most of which used the Mercury "skyline" record label instead of the red label.
-A later Moon Records version of undetermined origin has a pink label with grey moon craters.

-The original album logo was red, but a printing error made it appear more magenta in colour.
-This is one of two Rush albums where the cover artwork had printing errors, the other album being Caress of Steel.
+The original Moon Records version of the album cover, designed by Paul Weldon, had a red Rush logo, but a printing error by Mercury Records made it appear more magenta in colour on North American and some other pressings.
+This went largely uncorrected until the 2014 reissue.
+It is one of two Rush albums where the cover artwork suffered from major printing errors, the other being Caress of Steel from the following year.

-The complete album, along with Fly by Night and Caress of Steel, was included as part of the 1978 Anthem release Archives.
+The complete album, along with Fly by Night and Caress of Steel, was re-issued as part of the 1978 budget 3-record set Archives.

+In July 2008, Rush discovered a version of "Working Man" with an alternative guitar solo, which they released online.
+They also allowed the makers of the popular video game Rock Band to include the song.